joffreyverd/notes/src/tech/docker.md

 ## ------------------- Create a new docker image
 # build and tag (latest by default) the new image
 docker build -t <serviceName> .
+# or build an image with specific conf
+docker build -t <serviceName> -f <confPath> .
 # tag the image
 docker tag <serviceName> <completeRegistryAdress>:<image>
 # push on the remote registry the new image